liwp/nodecljs-template/README.md

 # nodecljs

-A Leiningen template for ClojureScript on Node.js.
+A Leiningen template for running ClojureScript on Node.js.

 ## Usage